As parts of Canada relax COVID-19 measures, health officials warn of spring resurgence

 Her comments were the latest from medical authorities across the country expressing concern that the new variants could trigger a third wave of the coronavirus.

+The Ontario government said on Friday that a lockdown in Toronto, Canada’s largest city, would be extended to March 8 because cases were still growing too quickly.

+“We can’t let our guard down yet,” Ontario premier Doug Ford told reporters.

 Canada has recorded a total of 21,498 deaths from COVID-19 and 837,497 cases.
-The variants - which are more contagious than the most common form of the coronavirus - have been discovered in all 10 provinces.
+The variants - which are more contagious than the most common form of the coronavirus - have been discovered in every province.

+“This is a difficult situation for everyone - people are fed up, frustrated, they want an end to this COVID-19.
+We’re going to have to hold on for several more weeks,” Prime Minister Justin Trudeau told reporters.

-Asked about the apparent contradiction between her warning and moves to lift some restrictions, Tam said chief medical officers in the provinces knew the measures could only be eased very slowly, with plenty of surveillance and testing.
+Asked about the apparent contradiction between Tam’s warning and moves by some jurisdictions to lift restrictions, Trudeau expressed confidence in the provinces, saying they were very aware of the risks posed by the new variants.

+“The federal government is not there to judge the efforts of provinces.
+(It) is there to help,” he said.

 New modeling shows the domestic death toll could be between 21,510 and 22,420 by Feb.
 28, with total cases ranging from 841,650 to 878,850.